Leveraging Time Irreversibility with Order-Contrastive Pre-training: Introduction

 These properties make such data distributions unsuitable for several existing self-supervised objectives.
 For example, \citet{franceschi2019} train a model so that the representation of each time segment is more similar to those of its subsegments than the representation of a randomly chosen segment from another trajectory.
 Similar techniques have been used to learn image representations from video: two subsequent video frames are likely to contain the same objects \citep{mobahi2009deep, goroshin2015unsupervised}.
 These approaches are all similar to the idea of \emph{slow feature analysis} \citep{wiskott2002slow} for extracting representations of an input signal that change slowly over time.
-Representation learning techniques based on the ideas of slow feature analysis are appropriate for some downstream tasks and time-series data types, such as the ones studied in the works above, but not, we argue, for data where the time-irreversible features are highly useful for downstream classification.
+Representation learning techniques based on the ideas of slow feature analysis are appropriate for some downstream tasks and time-series data types, such as the ones studied in the works above, but not, we argue, for data where the latent variable of interest (such as disease state) can have large changes between subsequent time steps (e.g., between visits to a medical care center).
+Motivated by the example of chronic diseases in healthcare, we focus on the setting where time-irreversible features are highly useful for downstream classification, and where these features may exhibit large changes between subsequent time steps.

 In this work, we introduce a self-supervised objective called \emph{order-contrastive pre-training} (OCP).
 For each trajectory in the input data, we sample random pairs of time segments, switch the order for half of them, and train a model to predict whether a given pair is in the correct order (\emph{positives}) or in the incorrect order (\emph{negatives}).